-These two missions will be conducted in coordination with deployment by AFRC WC-130 aircraft operated by the 53rd Weather Squadron of drifting buoys and subsurface floats ahead of the storm.
-These systems will be deployed over a target area. normal to the forecast hurricane track, roughly 36 h in advance of the storm.
+These two missions will be conducted in coordination with deployment of drifting buoys and subsurface floats ahead of the storm by WC-130J aircraft operated by the Air force Reserve Command (AFRC) 53rd Weather Reconnaissance Squadron.
+These systems will be deployed over a target area normal to the forecast hurricane track, roughly 24 h in advance of the storm.
 The first two legs of the initial survey pattern on day one would be oriented to overfly as many buoy and float positions as possible during the initial survey pattern.
-AXBTs and/or AXCPs/AXCTDs would be deployed at buoy/float positions along the flight track in coordination with GPS-sonde deployments.
+AXBTs would be deployed at buoy/float positions along the flight track in coordination with GPS-sonde deployments.